 Benefits of No Mesh Hernia Repair

-Non mesh repair of hernia has several advantages, the most important of which is the absence of foreign material in the body and zero risk of short- and long-term mesh complications.
-Another important advantage is significantly lower out of pocket cost since a mesh is the most expensive component of an hernia repair.
+Nonmesh repair of hernia has several advantages.
+The most important of which is the absence of foreign material in the body and zero risk of short- and long-term mesh complications.
+Another important advantage is the significantly lower out-of-pocket cost, as a mesh is the most expensive component of a hernia repair.

-For example, a non mesh repair of an inguinal hernia can be done under local anesthetic and can take as little as 30 minutes with recovery of 5-10 days.
+For example, you can perform a non-mesh repair of an inguinal hernia under local anesthetic, and it can take as little as 30 minutes with a recovery period of 5-10 days.

 How to Prepare for Mesh and No Mesh Hernia Repair

-Before any hernia repair procedure, our Advanced Hernia Center will analyze the type and complexity of the hernia using diagnostic imaging techniques such as an US and/or CT scan.
+Before any hernia repair procedure, our Advanced Hernia Center will analyze the type and complexity of the hernia.
+Using diagnostic imaging techniques such as a US and/or CT scan.
 The diagnosis will dictate the type of surgery appropriate for repair as well as which procedure will produce the best results for the patient.